isotoma/apparmor_monkeys/README.rst

    through that profile with a security professional.

 This package patches several stdlib API's to avoid ``subprocess`` usage, letting you keep your simple profiles and clean audit logs.
-The patching is automatic, using a ``pth`` file.
-These are loaded by ``site.py`` when python is starting.

 ctypes vs ldconfig